trustwallet/developer/wallet-core/newblockchain.md

 Please make sure you catch all C++ exceptions in C implementation.

-Generate the idiomatic interface code by running `tools/generate-files`.
 If possible test the interface on Android, iOS.
 Optionally add integration test to each platform.
 This is required only if the interface is significantly different than the interface used for other blockchains.

-The C interface, any Protobuf models, and integration tests should be third commit.
+The C interface, any Protobuf models, and integration tests should be a separate commit.

 ## Blockchain checklist